MaoZiming/papers/ostep/persistence/sun_NFS.md

 descriptor I am passing you here”
 - n this example, the file descriptor is a piece of shared state between the client and the server (Ousterhout calls this distributed state [O91]).
+It gets even worse when you consider the fact that a stateful server has to deal with client crashes.
+Imagine, for example, a client that opens a file and then crashes.
+The open() uses up a file descriptor on the server; how can the server know it is OK to close a given file?
+In normal operation, a client would eventually call close() and thus inform the server that the file should be closed.
+However, when a client crashes, the server never receives a close(), and thus has to notice the client has crashed in order to close the file.

 ### NFSv2 Protocol

 - Crux: how to define the protocol to be both stateless and support POSIX file system API?